Nevada-Bioinformatics-Center/biox_workshop2022-02/README.md

-# GBC workshop resources website
+# Bioinformatics workshop miniseries resources website

 Course materials will be added to this github/webpage